thearn/printable_ramps/README.md

 - scipy
 - matplotlib
 - solidpython
-- OpenCV
+- OpenCV, with python `cv2` bindings
 - OpenSCAD

 The python libraries can be installed by running `pip install -r requirements.txt` within the directory that contains this notebook file.

 The computer vision library OpenCV can be installed [by following their installation instructions](http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html).
 OpenCV can be tricky to install.
 I'd recommend using a system package manager like apt-get or homebrew if possible.
 On Windows, the easiest way to get started with OpenCV and Python is to use either [Python(x,y)](https://code.google.com/p/pythonxy/) or the [Anaconda Python Distribution](https://store.continuum.io/cshop/anaconda/)

 The CAD program OpenSCAD can be [downloaded from here](http://www.openscad.org/downloads.html).
 This notebook involves calling OpenSCAD from the command line.
-To make this work, the path to the OpenSCAD binary will need to be given in the next cell.
+To make this work, the path to the OpenSCAD binary will need to be given in the first code cell of the notebook.